mattseabrook/LZSS/README.md

 ## Compiling and working with the old code

+There were no issues compiling the original LZSS.C code with `clang` on Linux.

 ```bash
 # Compile the original 1989 LZSS.C code to test against
 clang -O3 -o lzss1989 lzss.c